isikaykarakus/isikaykarakus/README.md

 MSc Student at Università degli Studi di Padova
 -----------------------------------

-I am a passionate Data Science enthusiast currently pursuing a Master's degree in Data Science at the Università degli Studi di Padova.
-I hold a Bachelor's degree in Mathematics from Hacettepe University.
+I am a passionate Data Science enthusiast currently in the final semester of my Master’s degree in Data Science at the Università degli Studi di Padova.
+I hold a Bachelor's degree in Mathematics from Hacettepe University, which provided me with a strong analytical foundation that I continue to build upon in my current studies.
 ## About Me
 - 🔍 Specialization: Machine Learning & Intelligence Systems
 - 🧠 Analytical Thinker: Quick to grasp new concepts and solve problems efficiently